The Pharmacy Defence Association (PDA) was formed to protect the interests of pharmacists, primarily against actions of professional indemnity.

 - At its discretion, to provide or procure the provision to its members of advice, assistance or services on any matters relating to their professional or business affairs.

-For a comprehensive list of PDA’s objectives, read our Rules of Membership
+For a comprehensive list of PDA’s rules and objectives, read our Membership Rules